Argumentation

 Tina H.

 Sure, Tina.
 I can see that you learned the parts of the prompt well at our workshop together.
 I love your "Background Sentence" and "Trigger Sentence."
 For your "Task," I'd like to see you start your year out using your prompt to support and reinforce the JSWP terminology and elements of good writing, guiding your students to an understanding of your expectations for this and future writing prompts.
+I would avoid telling students "how many" sentences to write.
+When you start the year out doing that, be prepared for the students to ask you all year, "How many sentences?"
+JSWP doesn't count sentences.
+That's why we always have a plus (+) in our ratios.
+I'd rather you give them some options: 100-250 words; no more than one page; one or two paragraphs.
+That way, you can diagnose the writing capabilities and confidence levels of your students.

 Let’s give them more guidance since the students are new to your class and new to your expectations.
 In another email, you indicated that your colleague in the previous year taught them JSWP.
 Use this opportunity to refresh their knowledge, assess their skills, and address their curiosity that what they learned last year will be built upon this year.
 Consider the following foundational prompt.

 Once students see this layout -- this foundational prompt -- they'll realize that they must decode a prompt into a logical, organized thought process.
 Sure, eventually, you wean them off of direct instruction about sentences.
 How do you do that?
-After several times prompts with precise instructions, you ask them, "Who or what are you writing about?
+After several prompts with precise instructions, you ask them, "Who or what are you writing about?
 Circle in blue the subject of the assignment."
 They should be able to identify the subject/topic of the assignment that would belong in their topic sentence or thesis statement (if you are assigning an essay).

 Next, ask them, "What concrete details will you be searching for that will support your topic sentence?"
 Let them tell you and underline those in red in the prompt.

 Continue with, "What's the ratio of this assignment?"
 If the assignment is literary, style, or rhetorical analysis, it's 1:2+.
 If the students are writing an expository (nonfiction), argument, or narrative, it's 2+:1.
+If the assignment is a summary, the ratio is 3+:0.

 There's a difference between teaching and assigning writing.
 You'll be teaching them!